 New electric cars 2021

-But the motor industry isn't known for resting on its laurels, and the current crop of zero-emissions motors is set to expand even further over the next 12 to 18 months as more brands get in on the act and manufacturers that already have an electric car on sale look to expand their ranges.
+Over the next 12 to 18 months we expect even more brands to enter into the electric car market, and makers that already have electric cars in their range will start to add more models.
 And it's not just cars – take a look at our list of electric vans coming soon, too.

 Audi e-tron GT